 It is important to realize here that we made an unstated assumption while we were determining the value of for ethanoic acid.
 We assumed that the equilibrium concentration of a weak acid is equal to its starting concentration.
 This assumption is generally assumed to be fair because weak acids undergo relatively little dissociation when they are immersed in water.

 As with any equilibrium constant, the greater the value of , the closer the position of equilibrium to the products.
 We also consider the strength of an acid based on the concentration of hydrogen ions in solutions of the acid and express this using pH.

 Equation: pH in terms of Hydrogen Ion Concentration

 The equation for pH in terms of hydrogen ion concentration is

 The higher the value of for an acid, the greater the hydrogen ion concentration in solutions of the acid.
 If one acid has a higher than another, it is considered more acidic.

 This result might seem strange as a pure acid will not have any free ions.
 However, we can use as a measure of how acidic a solution an acid would produce.
 This allows us to talk about the acidity of an acid without talking about a solution.

 The following table compares the values of some representative weak acids.
-The acids are listed in terms of decreasing acid dissociation value.
+The acids are listed in terms of decreasing the value of their acid dissociation constants.
 This sentence could be rephrased to state that the acids are listed in terms of decreasing acidity.
 It is clear that sulfurous acid tends to be more acidic than lots of other weak acids like carbonic acid and boric acid .